 Absence from lectures and/or tutorials shall not exceed 15%.
 Students who exceed the 15% limit without a medical or emergency excuse acceptable to and approved by the Dean of the relevant college/faculty shall not be allowed to take the final examination and shall receive a mark of zero for the course.
 If the excuse is approved by the Dean, the student shall be considered to have withdrawn from the course.
+The student is responsible for all assignments on a weekly basis.
+No make up will be given for missed

+The student is responsible for all assignments on a weekly basis.
 No make-up will be given for missed quizzes, tests or assignments, unless a case is made in advance with Instructor's approval.